jeffmacinnes/glassesCalibration/analysis/calibrationAnalyses.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 Glasses Model is a significant predictor of accuracy.
 Note that including *subj* as a random effect in this model did not account for any additional variance.
 Next, run pairwise comparisons on glasses models to look for overall differences between glasses models.
-(Methods for running pairwise t-tests on linear model object found at: <https://stats.stackexchange.com/questions/237512/how-to-perform-post-hoc-test-on-lmer-model>)

 ``` r
 library(lsmeans)